Thursday, 6 July 2023

 Rebuilding some of the original ancient wall

-View from inside the lift - unique experience dropping down the side of the Acropolis
+View from inside the lift - a unique experience dropping down the side of the Acropolis in a glass box

 The red arrow shows the lift clinging to the side of the Acropolis

-After this amazing morning we needed some light, slightly cooler, relief so we hopped on a bus and went to Piraeus for lunch - why not!
+After that amazing morning we needed some light, slightly cooler, relief so we hopped on a bus and went to Piraeus, the ancient port, for lunch - why not!

 No comments: